Code-the-Dream-School/eridanus-intro/instructions/common/how-to-submit.md

 # How to: Submit an Assignment

-## Step 1: Locate the "Shortcuts" icon in Slack
+## Step 1: Locate the link in Slack or on your lesson page, or use this link: [Assignment Submission Form](https://airtable.com/shrBpqHbS6wgInoF9)

 ![Submit Assignment: Step 1](../assets/submit-assignment/step-1.png)